Selling a House With an Ongoing Lawsuit in [market_city]

 What are the steps to take when selling a house in North Carolina when involved in a lawsuit?

-Consult a real estate attorney before selling a residence in North Carolina during a litigation.
+Consult a real estate attorney before selling a residence in North Carolina during litigation.
 They can explain legal obligations.
 Learn local real estate laws and disclosures.
 Hire a sales and legal-savvy realtor.
 Clear all legal documents and address liens and claims.

 What is the potential impact of litigation on selling my property in North Carolina?